-COUNTY COUNTYWIDE PLAN The action plan should be reviewed and Action Leader modified by ublicize the existing Citizen it of group to neighborhood oups, such astroneowners US Department of Justice Office of Community Otiented Policing Patrol volunteers the Action Team ociations, neighborhood Services The Collaboration Toolkit for atch groups, or faith-based and/or the stitutions, coarage Muscoy residents to meet the requirements i through Grizen Parrol Tring and become active outcome ommunity Organizations Effective Citizen Patrol volunteers, Years 1-3 community prior to Strategies to Partner Law Enforcement, 20 ent 2010, d in 2014 implementation, Unive inteers.
-California, Volumeets.
-Indease visibility of the Citizen Fatal group by holding qualerly workshops, having a prestince at community evens, and maintaining a Facebook pagerenail news/itter, Publicize the group manneness composity.
-Citizen Patrol volunteers Years 1-3 including the Berkley, Sc What Wor oof of Law λ addition of people and organizations San Bernardino Sheriff's Departm Otizens on Patrol inty in lang rages commonly involved.
-The on the community poki Hold an isal recruitment efforts to provide information and get none volumieers involved to the Citizen Patrol Stizen Patrol volunteers Annually Program Action Team can search the Internet dioup.
-Reach out to the Gitizen Patrol volunteers to evaluate the program and identify potential Gitizen Patrol volunteers Annually to look for similar mproven actions by other communities or groups.
-Resources including stakeholders,
+SAN BERNARDINO COUNTYWIDE PLAN The action Action Play plan should be Action Leader US Department of Justice Office of Community Oriented Policing Services The Collaboration Toolkit for Publicize the existing Citizen trol group to neighborhood oups, such as homeowners associations, neighborhood itizen Patrol volunteers Years 1vatch groups, or faith-based stitutions. courage Muscoy residents to meet the requirements I through Citizen Patrol fning and become active Community Organizations Effective Citizen Patrol volunteers, Years 1-3 es to P. Enforcemen revised in 2011 University Berli Strategies to Partner with Law Enforcement 2010. ity groups inteers.
+University of California, Berkley, School of Law, What Worksin Volumeers.
+Inclease visibility of the Gitizen Patal group by holding qualterly workshops, having a prestruce at community evens, and maintaining a Facebook page/email news/litter, Publicize the group is landrages commercie Citizen Patrol volunteers Years 1-3 San Bernardino Sheriff's Departn Gitizens on Patrol unty in languages commonly in hanginages commonly spoken in the community.
+Hold an ual recruitment efforts to provide information and get more volunteers involved in the Ottzen Patrol Stizen Patrol volunteers Annually Program group.
+Reach out to the Gitizen Patrol volunteers to evaluate the program and identify potential Citizen Patrol volunteers Annually improven Г Λ reviewed and modified by the Action Team and/or the community prior to implementation, including the addition of people involved.
+The Action Team can search the Internet to look for similar actions by other communities or groups.

 Suggested steps to implement the Action Statement, along with potential leaders for each step and a timeline of when it should occur in the process.
-This can be modified to meet the current needs of the community.
+This can be modified to meet the current needs of the

 Resources including stakeholders, human resources, and capital that may be required or provide assistance to implement the Action Statement.
 Action Team can also search the Internet to see if there are other resources available at the time of action implementation.